 Sound from the speakers are good enough for watching movies in a quiet room, but we recommend a gaming headset if you’re in a large or noisy space.
 I have watched multiple trailers and videos using the built-in Blu-ray drive, and I have no qualms about recommending the system as a compact entertainment unit.

 The design of an all-in-one desktop PC seems like a good choice for gamers, since it will fit in a cramped dorm room or a closet-size den.
 The MSI Gaming 24GE is one of only a handful of specialized gaming AIO systems, but we see the potential for others to join the party.
 It’s also going to give you a better game experience than mainstream AIO desktops like the Lenovo B50, especially at full HD resolution.

 However, if you’re a hardcore gamer looking to spend less, a separate gaming PC like the Maingear Vybe (2015) will still give you smoother animation and gaming experiences overall.
-The MSI Gaming 24GE is certainly a good AIO desktop if you’re just starting out with gaming.
+The MSI 24GE 2QE-014US is certainly a good AIO desktop if you’re just starting out with gaming.
 Call it a step in the right direction.

 Lenovo IdeaCentre AIO 3 AMD All-in-One Computer, 24" FHD Display, Ryzen 5 5500U, 16GB RAM, 512GB SSD, DVD RW Drive, Windows 11